willmcpherson2/willmcpherson2.github.io/_posts/2025-05-18-inline-your-runtime.md

 # Inline Your Runtime

-Basically we want something [Link Time Optimisation](https://llvm.org/docs/LinkTimeOptimization.html) (LTO), which can optimise across module boundaries.
+Basically we want something like [Link Time Optimisation](https://llvm.org/docs/LinkTimeOptimization.html) (LTO), which can optimise across module boundaries.

 LTO is a bit confusing and I don't understand it.
 But basically, instead of linking object files, you tell the compiler (e.g. Clang) to emit something it can actually optimise (e.g. LLVM bitcode).